simolus3/drift/docs/docs/schema.md

 If any record is inserted with an `age` less than 0, an exception will be thrown.

 Keep in mind that this check is run in the database, so if you change this check you will need to migrate the database.

-### Custom Primary Keys

-If you want to use a different column (or set of columns) as the primary key, you can override the `primaryKey` getter in your table class:

-{{ load_snippet('custom_pk','lib/snippets/schema.dart.excerpt.json') }}

-In this example, the `email` column is set as the primary key.

 ### `BigInt` Columns